Rumworth School

 Curriculum Strands

 This multisensory approach is a unique way of "thinking" about teaching Mathematics.
-The preformal strand is aimed at students who are working below the traditional National Curriculum Level 1 who progress most when accessing Maths activities that are multisensory, practical and engaging.
+Students are introduced to a new mathematical concept using concrete resources (e.g. fruit, Dienes blocks etc).
+This approach is aimed at students who are working below the traditional National Curriculum Level 1 who progress most when accessing Maths activities that are multisensory, practical and engaging.

-Rumworth is developing its own bespoke approaches to “Assessment for Learning” which supports pupil attainment and progression.
-The assessment framework is central to the Maths curriculum allowing students to access maths which is accurately pitched at their level for each maths focus.
+When students are comfortable solving problems with physical aids, they are given problems with pictures.
+To start this process, they are given pictorial representations of the concrete objects they were using.
+Rumworth is developing its own bespoke approach to “Assessment for Learning” using the SOLAR assessment framework.
+This is central to the Maths curriculum allowing students to access maths which is accurately pitched at their level.
 Pupils working within this strand will be focusing on achieving Entry Level Qualification in KS4 and KS5.

 Feedback and Assessment